nate-getch/Enterprise-Arch-Labs/README.md

 # Enterprise-Arch-Labs
-Enterprise Architecture course at MUM.
+Simple lab exercises from Enterprise Architecture course at MUM.